AdaCore/spark2014/lrm/source/introduction.rst

 The following requirements give the principal goals to be met by |SPARK|.
 Some are expanded in subsequent sections within this chapter.

-- The |SPARK| language subset shall embody the largest subset of Ada 2012 that is currently practical to apply automatic formal verification, in line with the goals below, although future advances in verification research and computing power may allow for expansion of the language and the forms of
+- The |SPARK| language subset shall embody the largest subset of Ada 2012 to which it is currently practical to apply automatic formal verification, in line with the goals below, although future advances in verification research and computing power may allow for expansion of the language and the forms of